-Proposed Condition CR1: Implement HPMP
+• Proposed Condition CR1: Implement Historic Properties Management Plan

 This condition is provided in full in Appendix E2.
+The HPMP is provided in Volume V of YCWA's Application for New License.

-3.3.8.3.2 Proposed Measures and Studies Recommended by Agencies or Other Relicensing Participants That Were Not Adopted by YCWA
+3.3.8.3.2 Proposed Measures Recommended by Agencies or Other Relicensing Participants That Were Not Adopted by YCWA